jewettaij/visfd/doc/doc_filter_mrc.md

 *(Note: This only makes sense in the context of discarding blobs.
-        The "-auto-thresh" argument will have no effect unless you are also using the "-discard-blobs" argument.)*
+        The "-auto-thresh score" argument will have no effect unless you are also using the "-supervised" and the "-discard-blobs" arguments as well.)*

 *(Note: You must provide examples of both
         blobs that you want to keep and